 L e a r n i n g P r o c e s s

 Note that the preparation period requires a good deal of interacting with others.
 Also, most works of creativity are built upon the ideas of others through knowledge structures.
-Thus, part of our personal knowledge structures are built through our interactions with others.
+Thus, part of our personal knowledge structures is built through our interactions with others.
 Reading, seeing, and listening are good methods for absorbing information.
 However, this information does not instantly become knowledge as we have simply copied the information from one source, such as a book, to a new source—our brain.
-However, discussing it with others allows or reflecting upon it allows new knowledge that provides additional insight to.
+However, discussing it with others allows us to then reflect upon it, which in turn creates new knowledge.

-Gaining a knowledge structure is an act of having a variety of experiences.
-If the experiences are the same (repetition), you gain information or facts, such as 2+2=4 or being able to name the 50 United States.
-If you vary the experiences, you gain context, which gives you knowledge—e.g., I know all of these five different forklifts will allow me to lift a pallet of material, and I have used all of them (context), thus I know exactly which one will allow me to lift and place a load in an environment that has very little room to maneuver (knowledge).
+If you vary the experiences, you gain context, which gives you knowledge—e.g., I know all of the five different forklifts we use in our warehouse and I have used all of them (context and experience), thus I know exactly which one will allow me to lift and place a load in an environment that has very little room to maneuver (knowledge).

 A n a l o g i e s